Subscribe to Alain's Newsletter, stay informed of the latest news posted to this site,

 I make a very good living selling my fine art photographs, and should I want to I could leave my artistic endeavors at that.
 The problem is that I do not feel this is enough to make me "whole" for lack of a better word.
 Just creating photographs and selling my work is not enough to satisfy my interest in photography.
 I need to do more.

 For two I love reflecting and writing about photography.
 In a way, this is what I am doing now.
 In fact, I find photography to be one of the richest fields for critical reflection.
 Why?
-First, because photography, arguably I concede, is the primary and fastest growing art medium in today's world, if we look at the number of practitioners that embrace it.
+First, because photography is one of the fastest growing art medium.
 Second, because numerous myths surround photography, in particular myths about how good photographs are created.
-I have challenged and will continue to challenge these myths in my essays.
-Why?
-Because I see such myths as hurdles that prevent photographers from creating the best work they can create.
-I consider these myths to be harmful to the reputation of photographers, to limit photographer's creativity, and to give an inaccurate image of what photography is to the artist's audience.
+I challenge these myths in my essays because I see them as hurdles preventing photographers from reaching the next step with their work.

 3 - About our Teaching Experience